WLW: Return to 50,000 watts

+Until 2015, WLW was also associated with Raycom Media's WXIX-TV.

 XM Radio simulcast

 From March 1, 2006, to March 6, 2009, WLW was simulcast on XM Satellite Radio channel 173, expanding the station coverage to the entire continental United States.
 Excluded from the simulcast was Cincinnati Bengals play-by-play coverage, as the station did not own the national rights.
 However, college sport play-by-play from the Xavier Musketeers and the Cincinnati Bearcats was carried, as were Cincinnati Reds games (XM had purchased the rights to Major League Baseball separately).
 The station was placed on the satellites by then Clear Channel programming executive Sean Compton (brother of WLW overnight personality Steve Sommers, whose program continues to be broadcast on the platform), who claimed WLW was his favorite radio station.
 Compton left the company in 2008 for the Tribune Company, and shortly thereafter WLW was dropped from XM.

-WLW was also affiliated with Paul Harvey until May 2008.
-Until 2015, WLW was also associated with Raycom Media's WXIX-TV.

 Shortwave operations

 In 1925 Crosley received a license for an experimental shortwave station, 8XAL (W8XAL after 1928).
 In August 1926 the company announced that it was planning to establish a shortwave link to relay programs from Cincinnati for retransmission by a newly acquired station, WARC, located near Boston, Massachusetts, however this link was never implemented.

 In 1926 8XAL was on air with 100 watts, which increased to 10,000 watts in 1931.
-In 1940 the station was relicensed as a commercial station, with the call letters WLWO.
+In 1940 the station was relicensed as a commercial station, with the callsign WLWO.
 In early 1941 it was operating with 75 kilowatts, with a program service particularly aimed at South America, and was known as "The Inter-Nation Station".

-The station transmitted on 5.690 MHz from 1924 to 1929 and 6.060 MHz (June 1929 – November 1, 1942).
+The station transmitted on 5.69 MHz from 1924 to 1929 and 6.06 MHz (June 1929 – November 1, 1942).
 In 1941, operations were described as "the only international station in the United States authorized to operate on each of the six short-wave bands with unlimited frequencies and unlimited time.
 WLWO's assigned frequencies are: 6.08, 9.59, 11.71, 15.25, 17.80 and 21.65 megs", with programs in English, Spanish and Portuguese.
 In 1943, Crosley engineers built the U.S. government's Bethany shortwave transmitter site, which was later taken over by the Voice of America.